Cnidoscolus aconitifolius: Taxonomy

 Cnidoscolus aconitifolius subsp. aconitifolius is endemic to northern Mexico south to Belize and Guatemala, and is cultivated in other countries, as far south as Peru, while C. aconitifolius subsp. polyanthus (Pax and K.Hoffm.)
 Breckon is restricted to a small area in western Mexico.

 Plants in the Chayamansa group (syn.
-C. chayamansa) are the most widely cultivated, with their lack of stinging hairs on the leaves.
-There are four predominant cultivars, based on leaf morphology, notably 'Chayamansa' (the most common), 'Estrella', 'Picuda', and 'Redonda'.
+C. chayamansa) are the most widely cultivated, lacking stinging hairs on their leaves.
+There are four predominant cultivars based on leaf morphology, notably Chayamansa (the most common), Estrella, Picuda, and Redonda.